mrdarrengriffin/gt86-clock-esphome/README.md

 # GT86 ESPHome Clock 🚗
-A custom ESPHome-based digital clock project featuring a Toyota GT86-themed OLED display with RTC backup and WiFi connectivity.
+A custom ESPHome-based digital clock and CAN bus monitor project featuring a Toyota GT86-themed OLED display with RTC backup, WiFi connectivity, and OBD-II CAN bus integration.

 _**Note:** This README is a work in progress and may be updated with more details and instructions.
 An AI overview was used for now_